 How do I survive a long-distance relationship?

-You can survive a long-distance relationship by working on your communication and having a plan for maintaining physical intimacy through frequent visits.
+You can survive a long-distance relationship by working on your communication, having a plan and a timeline for maintaining physical intimacy through frequent visits.
 Poor communication leads to confusion and unnecessary arguments.
 Effective communication can I help you resolve your problems and maintain the connection.

 Can I survive a long-distance relationship?

 You can survive a long-distance relationship, but you should really enjoy it.
-If you miss your partner for a few months that you have to be a part that’s one thing.
-However, if your long-distance relationship lasts longer than that, that will increase your suffering.
+If you miss your partner for the few months that you have to be apart, that’s one thing.
+However, if your long-distance relationship lasts longer than that, it will increase your suffering.
 It helps to know your reason for staying in a relationship that brings you suffering rather than finding a relationship that brings you joy.

 Can we survive a long-distance relationship?

 If you are in a long-distance relationship, discuss with your partner what is working and what isn’t.
 Try to work out your issues and find solutions to the problems.
 When you do, you can shift your focus and mindset towards enjoying a healthy and happy long-distance relationship, rather than trying to survive one.